Cuts in Cartesian Products of Graphs: Tightness of KKL theorem for Cartesian Products of Graphs

 \section{Tightness of KKL theorem for Cartesian Products of Graphs}

-Our generalization of the KKL theorem for Cartesian products of graphs in particular implies one for the $q$-ary hypercube $[q]^k$.
+\paragraph{A KKL theorem in terms of conductance.} Our generalization of the KKL theorem for Cartesian products of graphs in particular implies one for the $q$-ary hypercube $[q]^k$.
 It is easy to see that the $q$-ary hypercube is exactly the graph $K_q^{\cart k}$ where $K_q$ denotes the complete graph.
 We need the log-Sobolev constant of $K_q$, which is known to be $\Theta(\frac{1}{\log q})$ for $q \ge 3$ \cite{DiaconisS96}.
-This gives the following as an easy corollary. \begin{corollary} Given a function $f : V(K_q^{\otimes k}) \to \{-1, 1\}$,
+Also, the (normalized) Laplacian for the complete graph on $q$ vertices, without self-loops, is